MileHacker Logo

 • From here, you can take a short pirogue ride to Ngor Island for an even more tranquil experience.

-Enjoy the a relaxed-back beach atmosphere.
+Enjoy the a laid-back beach atmosphere.

 Village Artisanal de Soumbédioune